portainer/portainer-docs/docs/v2.0/kubernetes/applications/inspect.md

 * Name: Name of the application.
 * Stack: Name of the stack that this container belongs.
-* Resource Pool: In what resouce pool / Namespace this application in running.
+* Namespace/Resource Pool: In what resouce pool / Namespace this application in running.
 * Application Type.
 * Status: See if the application is running.
 * Creation: Information about who and when the application was created.